MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ##### Recommendations

 - Use the VMware NSX-T Data Center distributed firewall for help with detecting malicious patterns and malware in East-West traffic between your Azure VMware Solution components.
+- Use an Azure service such as Azure Firewall or a certified third-party NVA that runs in Azure or in Azure VMware Solution.

 ## Use role-based access control (RBAC) and multifactor authentication